GLOBAL MARKETS-Europe feels the heat as political temperatures rise

 "The picture will get more muddy as the week goes on as we have a lot of data from around the world coming in," he said.

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Reporting by Patrick Graham in London and Nithin ThomasPrasad in Bengaluru; Editing by Larry King)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Reporting by Patrick Graham in London and Nithin ThomasPrasad in Bengaluru; Editing by Richard Lough)

 * Italian banks a bright spot (Recasts, adds detail and updates prices at close)